A Consistent Test of the Distance-Duality Relation with Galaxy Clusters and Type Ia Supernave: Introduction

+However, \cite{HLR10} argued that the above tests may have been influenced by the particular choice of redshift bin, and they tested the DD relation with two ADD samples \citep{Boname06,DeFilippis05} and the Constitution set of SNe Ia data \citep{Hicken09}.
+For the biggest redshift difference between clusters and SNe Ia is $\Delta z=|z_{\rm cluters}-z_{\rm SNe}|\simeq0.01$ for three clusters, a selection criteria ($\Delta z\le0.005$) for a given pair of data set are used to avoid the corresponding bias of redshift differences.
+With the incomplete spherical model sample \citep{Boname06} in which three ADD data have been discarded, they found a strong violation ($>3\sigma$) of the DD relation by using two parameterizations of $\eta$ parameter [$\eta(z)=1+\eta_1z$, and $\eta(z)=1+\eta_a z/(1+z)$].
 More recently, \cite{Li11} used the same selection criteria for given pairs of observational data to remove more data points of the galaxy clusters corresponding to the Constitution set and found that the DD relation could be marginally accommodated at $3\sigma$ CL for the spherical model if the effect of the errors of SNe Ia considered.
-Additionally, they also examined the DD relation for two more general parameterizations [$\eta(z)=\eta_0+\eta_1z$, and $\eta(z)=\eta_0+\eta_1z/(1+z)$] to show that $\eta(z)=1$ is compatible with the spherical model sample and the Union2 set \citep{Amanullah} at $2\sigma$ CL.
-Some recent works for testing the DD relation can be found in, e. g., \cite{Nair11,CaoL11,Meng11,HLR11b,Fu11}.
+Additionally, they also examined the DD relation for two more general parameterizations of $\eta$ parameter to show that $\eta(z)=1$ is compatible with the spherical model sample and the Union2 set \citep{Amanullah} at $2\sigma$ CL.
+Some authors have been proposed other astrophysical sources in context of testing the DD relation, such as the baryon acoustic oscillation (BAO) observation \citep{More09, Cardone12}, the observational Hubble parameter data \citep{Avg10}, as well as the X-ray gas fraction ($f_{\rm gas}$) data \citep{Gon12, HGA12}.
+For recent works of DD relation on astrophysical research, see e.g. \cite{CaoZ11,Nair11}, \cite{HLR11,Lima11,HLR12}, and \cite{H12}.